A. S. W. Rosenbach: State Historical Marker

 On April 2, 2008, the Rosenbach Museum & Library received an official State Historical Marker by the Pennsylvania Historical and Museum Commission in recognition of the lasting contributions of museum co-founder, Dr. A.S.W.
 Rosenbach.
 The commission commemorated Rosenbach's legacy as one of America's greatest rare book dealers and his lasting contributions to Philadelphia and beyond with a marker in front of the museum, located at 2008-2010 Delancey Place in the city's historic Rittenhouse Square neighborhood.
 The sign reads:

 "Dr. A.S.W.
 Rosenbach (1876 – 1952) Among America's most influential rare book dealers, he helped build many of the nation's great libraries.
 He and his brother Philip established the Rosenbach Museum & Library to share their personal collection with the public.
 They lived on this block from 1926 to 1952."

-Lecture Series
+A.S.W.
+Rosenbach Lectures in Bibliography

 In 1928, Rosenbach bestowed to the Trustees of the University of Pennsylvania a gift for the purpose of establishing a lecture series on bibliography and book history.
 Selected participants present about three lectures over two weeks at the university.
-The first Rosenbach Fellowship in Bibliography took place in 1931, with Christopher Morley as its first fellow.
-As of 2019, it's the longest continuously running series of bibliographical lectureships in the U.S. The University of Pennsylvania Press has published several of these lectures into full-length books.
+The first A.S.W.
+Rosenbach Lectures in Bibliography took place in 1931, with Christopher Morley as the first fellow.

+As of 2023, the A.S.W.
+Rosenbach Lectures in Bibliography are the longest continuously running series of bibliographical lectureships in the U.S. The University of Pennsylvania Press has published several of these lectures into full-length books.